codepr/webcrawler/README.md

   delay functions for each domain
 - better definition of errors and maybe a queue to notify them/gather them by stderr through some kind of aggregation stack (e.g. ELK)
+- reverse index generation and content signature generation, in order to avoid crawling of different links pointing to the same (or mostly similar) contents.
+Reverse index service should expose APIs to query results obtaining a basic search engine.
 - **depending on the final purpose** separate even more the working logic from the business logic, probably adding a job-agnostic worker package implementing a shared nothing actor-model based on the goroutines which can